dodgyville/pyvida/docs/index.rst

 Pyvida
 ======

-pyvida is a 2D point and click adventure game engine.
+pyvida is a 2D point-and-click adventure game engine.

 The goals of pyvida are:
  * To make it easy to write a game